 Enrico and Joseph

 Enrico is in the insurance industry working as an independent agent.
-His experience goes back at least twelve years when he was still an exclusive or captive agent for one of the more prominent life insurance agencies.
-He has gained several good friends while working for the industry he loves, an industry that has provided for his wife Susie and two children Miguel and Maria; not to mention the mortgage payments for his 2,350 square foot Santa Monica home and the monthly amortization for his eight-month-old Honda Pilot that came with full options and genuine leather seat covers.
+His experience goes back at least twelve years when he was still an exclusive or captive agent.
+This is for one of the more prominent life insurance agencies.
+He has gained several good friends while working for the industry he loves.
+An industry that has provided for his wife Susie and two children Miguel and Maria.
+Not to mention the mortgage payments for his 2,350-square-foot Santa Monica home.
+And, the monthly amortization for his eight-month-old Honda Pilot came with full options and genuine leather seat covers.

 Joseph is an invalid at 53 years old.
-He lost most muscular functions on the right side of his body when he suffered a stroke a few years back.
+He lost most muscular functions on the right side of his body when he suffered a stroke.
 If not for the quick response of EMTs, he would not have made it alive.
-After surviving the scare and with money that came in from several insurance policies, he managed to keep a semblance of the comfortable lifestyle he, his wife Marie, and daughter Katie were accustomed to.
-On the side, he also afforded an electric scooter and a customized van that has a remote-controlled ramp for his scooter.
+After surviving the scare and with money that came from insurance policies, he managed to keep a comfortable lifestyle.
+He, his wife Marie, and his daughter Katie were accustomed to it.
+Also, he also afforded an electric scooter and a customized van that has a remote-controlled ramp for his scooter.
 He was also able to retrofit his house so he can pretty much get to any spot by himself.

 Enrico Perez and Joseph Sanders are close friends.
 Not too long ago, they met through a common friend because of insurance.
-The former, a seasoned insurance agent, while the latter was in need of insurance coverage with the intention of securing his family’s future.
-After closing the deal, with a handshake agreement to look out for each other professionally, they discovered that they have other things in common, like the love for baseball.
+The former was a seasoned insurance agent.
+While the latter was in need of insurance coverage with the intention of securing his family’s future.
+After closing the deal, they discovered that they have other things in common, like a love for baseball.
 They immediately hit it off as friends.

-At his present state, Mr. Sanders owes a lot to Mr. Perez - who, after deciding to take advantage of an opportunity to represent more than one insurance company and make that jump from a captive to an independent agent, convinced Joseph to invest in two other insurance companies that he represents.
+Mr. Sanders owes a lot to Mr. Perez, who, after deciding to take advantage of an opportunity to represent more than one insurance company and make that jump from a captive to an insurance agent, convinced Joseph to invest in two other insurance companies that he represents.
 Of course, on top of the first coverage, they secured from Enrico’s initial agency.
-If not for that fact, there would have been barely enough insurance money to cover all hospital expenses and the therapy sessions that would come after.
+There would have been barely enough insurance money to cover all hospital expenses and the therapy sessions that would come after.

 In insurance jargon, Joseph, with the help of Enrico, managed to ‘spread his eggs in more than one basket’.
 This means having insurance protection from several providers that are independent of each other.
-This acts as a hedge or an added safeguard for the insured in the event of a lackluster financial performance of one company, or worse, in the unlikely event of its financial collapse or bankruptcy.
+This acts as an added safeguard for the insured in the event of lackluster financial performance of one company, or worse, in the unlikely event of its financial collapse or bankruptcy.
 So in order to avoid this, contact us now.

-Insurance and financial products may be mentioned in the same breath and are very diverse and may vary from life, health, disability, long term care, annuity, mutual funds, property, and casualty insurance.
+Society mentions insurance and financial products in the same breath.
+And, are very diverse and may vary from life, health, disability, long-term care, annuity, mutual funds, property, and casualty insurance.
 An agent’s primary function is to help determine a client’s insurable interest or the equivalent financial value that may be jeopardized should an insured suddenly loses the ability to earn a living.
-The end should be to determine a mutually agreeable solution or insurance product that would address the possible financial void caused by the aforementioned misfortune, should it indeed occur.
+The end should be to determine a mutually agreeable solution.
+Another one is an insurance product that would address the possible financial void caused by the aforementioned misfortune.

-An agent could be one employed with a particular company, enjoying a regular salary, incentives, perks, and commissions for every sale made or deal closed.
-This, by all intents and purposes, is a captive agent.
+You can be an employee with a particular company, enjoying a regular salary, incentives, perks, and commissions for every sale made or deal closed.
+This, for all intents and purposes, is a captive agent.
 Another type of agent is one who represents more than one company or agency and is typically earning just commissions and or incentives, as the agent is not an employee.
 He or she is an independent agent.

 The Independent Insurance Agents & Brokers of America (IIABA) estimates that, to date, there are some 7,100 independent agents representing around 43 insurance agencies in the US.
 They have been around since the late 1800s, therefore, having them around as an option is nothing new in the insurance industry.